royalapplications/beyondnet/README.md

 Beyond.NET is a toolset that makes it possible to call .NET code from other programming languages.
 Conceptually, think of it like the reverse of the Xamarin tools.
-Currently, C and Swift are the supported output languages.
+Currently, C, Swift, and Kotlin are the supported output languages.
 But any language that has C interoperability can use the generated bindings.